Frequently Asked Questions for Webometric Analyst

 This is a "co-inlink" (or colink) network diagram, rather than a direct link network diagram.

-The Web Envronment Network is saved in a Pajek file - when running this command you will be asked for a name and location for this file, which will then be created.
+The Web Environment Network is created from the Wizard (select the Wizard from the File menu) and saved in a Pajek file.
+When running this command you will be asked for a name and location for this file, which will then be created.

 I have run several searches (e.g, for URL citation to different pages within a single site).
 How do I get a report that merges the results of all queries into a single list?

 This can be done by making a new version of the "long results" file that changes all the different queries into a single dummy query and then making a new report from the new long results file.
 To do this, follow the instructiosn below: